 - 31.1.
-An eligible employee holding an ACT Practising Certificate, who provides duty lawyer services on Saturdays or a public holiday is entitled to be paid an allowance for the total time spent at court and/or at other duty requested attendances on each such day. - 31.2.
-The allowance is: - (a) payable from the first pay period in October 2017 \$285 - (b) payable from the first pay period in June 2018 \$287 - (c) payable from the first pay period in June 2019 \$295 - (d) payable from the first pay period in June 2020 \$303 - (e) payable from the first pay period in June 2021 \$310 - 31.3.
+An eligible employee holding an ACT Practising Certificate, who provides duty lawyer services on a Saturday, or a public holiday is entitled to be paid an allowance for the total time spent at court and/or at other duty requested attendances on each such day. - 31.2.
+Where an attendance for duty lawyer extends beyond four hours, the employee may choose to replace the allowance with overtime in accordance with Clause 32 of the Agreement. - 31.3.
+The allowance payable is: - (a) payable from 1 December 2021 \$350 - (b) payable from 1 June 2022 \$354 - 31.4.
 The allowance prescribed by this clause is payable in lieu of overtime for the rostered work day and is not to be taken into account in the determination of any allowance or entitlement based upon salary.